 The fastest, most effective way to recover data from a Mac that refuses to be turned on is by using a special tool.
 But make no mistake - data recovery is a complex process that usually requires technical skill and sophisticated technology.
 Unless you have an excellent tool.

-Wondershare Recoverit is one of the top-rated solutions on the market for this.
+Wondershare Recoverit is one of the best Mac data recovery solutions on the market for this.

 This tool makes it possible to retrieve lost or deleted data from many different devices, including unbootable Macs.